 Presbyterian Communities of South Carolina is proud to announce that it has earned a Spirit of Innovation Award, as part of the ninth annual LTC & Senior Living LINK Conference.
-This award recognizes companies for their innovation, dedication to continuous improvement, development of best practices, and commitment to the success of the long term care and senior living industry.
+This award recognizes companies and organizations for their innovation, dedication to continuous improvement, development of best practices, and commitment to the success of the long term care and senior living industry.
 At the LINK conference this summer, PCSC was pleased to have the opportunity to present a case study highlighting its recent IT updates and enhancements.